Summary Charts of English Tenses

 Meaning 2: Reporting how things have developed by now.

-Adverbs of time: by now; so far; never; ever; since; lately.
+Time expressions: by now; so far; never; ever; several times; since; lately.

 Examples: So far, ten workers have been fired.
 He has never been invited to their house before.